Family Law Case Management Plan

 2.1.3 Bifurcated Custody Proceedings

 The Court will not automatically bifurcate custody cases.
-If, however, it would be appropriate and would facilitate settlement of the case, the attorneys may request or the Master may recommend, bifurcating custody issues.
-In such an instance, the Master may issue a second scheduling Order setting separate discovery deadlines, a pre-trial settlement conference and merits hearing on the custody issues only, to be concluded before the merits hearing on the divorce or any other issues.
+If, however, it would be appropriate and would facilitate settlement of the case, the attorneys may request or the Magistrate may recommend, bifurcating custody issues.
+In such an instance, the Magistrate may issue a second scheduling Order setting separate discovery deadlines, a pre-trial settlement conference and merits hearing on the custody issues only, to be concluded before the merits hearing on the divorce or any other issues.

 2.2 The Facilitator Program

 The Court maintains a panel of volunteer attorneys who serve as facilitators on the day of the scheduling conference.
-Facilitators meet with the parties and/or counsel at the request of the Master conducting the scheduling conference for the purpose of assisting the parties in reaching settlement of any or all issues.
+Facilitators meet with the parties and/or counsel at the request of the Magistrate conducting the scheduling conference for the purpose of assisting the parties in reaching settlement of any or all issues.
 There is no charge to the parties.
 Facilitators have no on-going involvement in the case.
 The Court or counsel will prepare any consent Orders resulting from a facilitated settlement.
 Pursuant to Title 17 of the Maryland Rules, facilitators shall not be entitled to any fee for services.
 To serve as a facilitator, individuals must be approved by the Administrative Judge and meet the criteria set forth in Md.
 Rule 17-206.

 2.3 The Scheduling Order

 A uniform scheduling Order shall be used for most family law cases.